 There is a known issue with Gradle 3.5.3+ and NDK versions r18b or older where it doesn't recognize the usage of the c++_shared or c++_static toolchains.
 To avoid this error, don't accept dialog prompts asking you to upgrade the sandbox Gradle version.

 Using the Android Sandbox with Exchange

-Next, we need to inform the C++ code / makefiles that HOOPS Exchange is being used; this can be done by modifying hps/samples/android_sandbox/app/src/main/jni/hps.mk to include the following line at the top of the file:
+Next, we need to inform the C++ code / makefiles that HOOPS Exchange is being used - this can be done by editing the ndk.args variable of the local.properties file as shown under the Android Studio Requirements section:

 USING EXCHANGE := 1

 Lastly, we need to tell the Java code to load the Exchange shared objects, which can be done by navigating to hps/samples/android_sandbox/app/src/main/java/com/techsoft3d/hps/sandbox/ViewerUtils.java and setting the USING_EXCHANGE variable to true.